TheSonOfThomp/AdamThompson/Portfolio/markdown/knowroaming.md

 ## Design Iteration

 Once I had a good picture of the service and its users, I started sketching and making some wireframes for different parts of the app.
-I was at the company two seperate work-terms, and continued my work on the app where I left off.
+I was at the company two separate work-terms, and continued my work on the app where I left off.
 The design process here was incredibly iterative, and the design of some app sections informed and changed the design of other sections.
 I've tried to lay out the design process as clearly as possible.

 ### Account Setup